 Summer Jobs in Geophysics

-In addition to the summer field camp experience, students have opportunities every summer throughout their undergraduate career to work as summer interns within industry, at Mines, or for government agencies such as the U.S. Geological Survey.
+In addition to the summer field camp experience, many Geophysical Engineering students participate in summer internships or research activities in industry, at Mines, or with government agencies such as the U.S. Geological Survey.

 Undergraduate Research